Performance Management Chart

 Where you are right now

-Your TSB of +14 means you are recovered and fresh — a good time for quality work.
-Your ACWR of 0.86 is comfortably in the safe zone, so injury risk is low.
+Your TSB of -25 signals significant fatigue.
+Prioritise 2–3 recovery days before any quality work.
+Your ACWR of 1.18 is comfortably in the safe zone, so injury risk is low.

 The recent trend